Khufiya: Plot

-In the past, KM finds herself getting drawn to Heena (Azmeri Haque Bandhon) but distances herself after discovering her true identity of a double agent, working for ISI while working for RAW.
-When confronted by KM, Heena says she joined with ISI only to extract information for RAW.
-KM doesn't believe her and feels she betrayed KM's love and trust.
-To prove her love, Heena accepts a suicide mission from Jeev to kill Brigadier Mirza, the Bangladeshi defence minister.
-But Heena's plan is compromised when Ravi reveals it to CIA and CIA reveals it to Mirza.
-Heena gets killed by Brigadier Mirza after he finds out there was poison in the perfume bottle she gifted him.
+KM's past with Heena is explored simultaneously in flashbacks: after spending time with her, Heena made romantic advances towards KM who initially rejected them believing she was straight, but soon realized despite learning about Heena's affiliations with ISI that she was indeed in love with Heena, causing her to discover and finally embrace her lesbian identity.
+Heena, to prove her love for KM, started working for RAW, gathering information from ISI as part of the plan.
+However, her plan to kill Mirza was foiled when Ravi leaked this information to the CIA, who in turn reported it to Mirza.
+KM has since been waiting to avenge her.

-Ravi & his family, who are now living poor as refugees in the U.S. state of South Dakota, are given the opportunity by KM to return to India as heroes if they kill Brigadier Mirza.
+KM gives Ravi and his family, who are now living poor as refugees in the U.S. state of South Dakota, the opportunity to return to India as heroes if they kill Brigadier Mirza.
 While Mirza is on a friendly visit to Ravi's home, Ravi, Charu, and Ravi's mother attempt to poison and kill him.
 But he senses a ploy and kills Ravi's mother.
 An angry Ravi hits Mirza's head against the wall and renders him unconscious.
 KM coerces the CIA's undercover psychiatric doctor who was acting as Ravi's handler, and Mirza's death is staged as an accidental death from a head injury caused by slipping in the bathtub of his hotel.
-Ravi and family is deported to India and they begin anew.
+The Mohan family is deported to India and begins anew.
 At Charu's advice, KM calls her estranged teenage son to reveal the reason for her divorce from his father – because she is a lesbian.